Medical Billing and Coding Salaries

 How much do medical billing & coding specialists make?

-According to information furnished by The Bureau of Labor Statistics (BLS), the middle 50 percent of billing and coding specialists nationwide earn between $22,000 and $36,000 yearly.
-This figure varies widely between states and medical institutions.
+According to information furnished by The Bureau of Labor Statistics (BLS), the median annual wage varies widely between states and medical institutions.
 Salaries will be higher in accordance with the level of accreditation earned, as well as with any increased responsibilities the billing and coding specialist has taken on.

 Learn more about the medical billing and coding certification.